curityio/username-password-authenticator/doc/forgot-password.md

 ## Overview

-This is a two part flow that includes the use of one time tokens:
+This is a two-part flow that includes the use of one time tokens:

-- The forgot password flow generates a reset password link and is described here
+- The forgot password flow generates a reset password link and is described in this document
 - The [set password](set-password.md) flow runs when the link is clicked

 ## Prerequisites